MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Methods

-with $\mathbf{S_i}$ being the matrix retaining only the $i$-th independent component.
-Unlike PCA, the total explained variance for multiple ICA components does not necessarily match the sum of the individual component contributions.
-The contribution of each component is shown in Fig.~\ref{fig:explained_variance}.
+and $\mathbf{S}_i$ retains only the $i$-th independent component (Fig. \ref{fig:explained_variance}).
+Although ICA components have unit variance in the whitened space, their contributions differ in the original Gram feature space due to the mixing transformation.

 Finally, we computed the metameric space based on features extracted from the \texttt{conv1}, \texttt{layer3}, and \texttt{avgpool} layers of the robust ResNet50.
+Each feature dimension is (64 x 64) for \texttt{conv1}, (1024 x 1024) for \texttt{layer3}, and (2048 x 2048) for \texttt{avgpool}.
 These layers were selected to examine early, intermediate, and higher-level stages of visual processing, while avoiding layers affected by skip connections in the ResNet architecture.
 Both positive and negative directions of each ICA component were used in the exploration.